Sannen147/TwitchTranslatorBot/README.md

 If the automatic restart doesn't work, you can use the "-fix" command (only mods) to restart the bot.

 to fix:
-- the accounts change with just opening the bot, so it's not like you have an "alternative" account but "two possible bots" -- change it into --> opening the first account when opening the bot and only change the account if you use the command or google limit quota
+- the accounts change with just opening the bot, so it's not like you have an "alternative" account but "two possible bots" -- change it into --> opening the first account when opening the bot and only change the account if you use the command or reaching google's limit quota

 requisites:
 - Node.js